mis350-s21/final-project-final_project_a_f/README.md

 ### Admin requirement:
 - In the admin page:
-- admin (info feilds customize) for customer details form with fields name, date of birth, email, phone, address, and credit card number.
+- admin ask (info feilds customize) for customer details form with fields name, date of birth, email, phone, address, and credit card number.
 - admin can add many genre types and books , a book can related to one or more type.